Applying for PPE at Oxford University

 Readers Question: Basically I wanted to ask you about the PPE course, as you have obviously studied it.
 I’d really appreciate it if you could advise me on my AS subjects, whether they’d be suitable for PPE: English Literature, History, Politics & Economics.
 I’m particularly worried about not having Maths as a subject.
-I did phone the Oxford Admissions department and was told it shouldn’t matter if I haven’t studied Maths at AS, but I should be wary there is a of Maths involved in the Economics side.
+I did phone the Oxford Admissions department and was told it shouldn’t matter if I haven’t studied Maths at AS, but I should be wary there is Maths involved in the Economics side.
 The thing is I’m just “okay” at Maths, I expect an A at (i)Gcse when I get my results, but I just can’t imagine being good enough to study it at university, yet I’m sure PPE is the course for me!

 The first year, you do all three subjects.
-The first year economics, is based on A Level economics.
+The first-year economics is based on A-Level economics.
 In the first year, there is not any significant maths apart from GCSE style maths.
 After the first year, you need to choose 8 options (you can drop one subject or do all 3).
 I choose 3 Economics and 5 Politics.
 The economics I chose were

 • Macro Economics